-Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) Add-On Library (JAR Embedded in the firmware only, not in the Virtual De- default->default) vice Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware 10.7.
-Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default nlatform-\nlatformDov Platform (JPF) Platform dependency used to build the firmware and platform->platformDev the Virtual Device.
-There are other ways to select the platform (see Platform Selection) Laura Jani Sala Cault Runtime Environ- See Runtime Environment kernelapi->default ment (JAR) Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application System Application.
-There are other ways to select Sys- tem Applications (see Add System Applications) Application (WPK) Linked into the firmware only as System Application. systemapp-fw->application
+Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) 1.6.
+11.6.
+1. Add-On Library (JAR Embedded in the firmware only, not in the Virtual De- default->default) vice Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware de Coulte Side Coulte Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default 51 (6 () platform->platformDev Platform (JPF) Platform dependency used to build the firmware and praction in spraction indev the Virtual Device.
+There are other ways to select the platform (see Platform Selection) kernelapi->default Runtime Environ- See Runtime Environment Kernerapi->deradit ment (JAR) ovetemen Senulientia Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application System Application.
+There are other ways to select Sys- tem Applications (see Add System Applications) 6 .
+1: Application (WPK) Linked into the firmware only as System Application. systemapp-fw->application